liliankasem/logicapps/README.md

   - Runs `dotnet publish` to generate zip of project
   - Publishes project zip as pipeline artifact
 - [Container version]
-  - Build and push docker file
+  - Build and push docker file to ACR

 #### CD Pipeline